Legg-Calvé-Perthes disease in children

-Legg-Calve-Perthes disease is a hip joint condition that occurs in children when the blood supply to the head of their thighbone (femur) is limited.
+Legg-Calvé-Perthes disease (Perthes disease) is a hip joint condition that occurs in children when the blood supply to the head of their thighbone (femur) is limited.
 Without sufficient blood supply, the bone weakens and can easily break, causing soft tissue damage.

-What are the signs and symptoms of Legg-Calve-Perthes Disease?
+What are the signs and symptoms of Legg-Calvé-Perthes disease in children?

 • Stiffness